Online Graduate Certificate in Mental Health in Education | Saint Mary’s University of Minnesota Skip to Main Content

 • Duolingo with a minimum score of 100.

-• brief description of the applicant’s background, training, and experience; and
+• brief description of the applicant’s background, training, and experience; and,

-• statement indicating the career goals of the applicant and their reasons for seeking admission to the program; and
+• statement indicating the career goals of the applicant and his or her reasons for seeking admission to the program and,

 • personal information the applicant wishes to share.

-• A current résumé listing educational background and work experience.
+5. A current résumé listing educational background and work experience.

 • You can expect to be notified about your acceptance approximately two weeks following your application completion date.